||Does the proportion of children living in poverty vary by family structure?

-- In 2018, 10% of children living with two parents lived below the poverty level compared to 34% of children living with a single parent.
+- In 2019, 9% of children living with two parents lived below the poverty level, compared to 33% of children living with a single parent.

-- Children living with only their mothers in 2018 were twice as likely to live in poverty than those living with only their fathers (38% vs. 17%).
+- Children living with only their mothers in 2019 were more than twice as likely to live in poverty than those living with only their fathers (36% vs. 15%).

-- Overall, about 3% of children in 2018 lived in households receiving public assistance and 17% lived in households receiving food stamps, but the proportions were far greater for children living in single-mother families.
+- Overall, about 3% of children in 2019 lived in households receiving public assistance and 17% lived in households receiving food stamps, but the proportions were greater for children living in single-mother families.

 Internet citation: OJJDP Statistical Briefing Book